- Overview

 SDI-12 enabled

-The GP2 Data Logger has been upgraded to support SDI-12 inputs.
-All new GP2s come with SDI-12 as standard – and GP2s supplied before March 2016 can be easily updated via a software download.
+The GP2 Data Logger supports SDI-12 inputs as standard.
+GP2s supplied before March 2016 can be easily updated via a software download.

 Key features: